SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/concept/security.html.md

 layout: redirect
 ---

 Microservices typically provide a REST API.
-For inbound REST requests, Cumulocity provides a light API gateway (“Proxy”) and inbound websocket requests are not supported.
+For inbound REST requests, Cumulocity provides a light API gateway (“Proxy”) and inbound WebSocket requests are not supported.
 This API gateway is located between the client and the microservice container.
 The API gateway provides:

 * Authorization: All calls are authenticated using Cumulocity users basic or OAuth authorization.
 * TLS Termination: TLS inbound calls are terminated and only HTTP is used inside the cluster.